How & where to buy Qtum (QTUM) online

-If you’re still not sure whether to buy QTUM, don’t worry.
-It’s always a good idea to take a bit of extra time before you decide to buy.
+If you’re still not sure whether to get involved with QTUM, don’t worry.
+It’s always a good idea to take a bit of extra time before you decide to invest.
 Below we’ve listed some of QTUM’s pros and cons, as well as some more questions you might want to think about.

 - You can earn rewards of up to 7% a year by storing your coins in Qtum’s wallet